Student engagement overview

 7.9 LCF minutes must be taken into consideration in the School's annual monitoring processes.

-7.10 Each School, Department of Division should decide on the number and composition of its LCFs, appropriate to its size, range of courses, and student mix.
-Senior Tutors should be members of LCFs.
-Consideration should be given to inviting, where appropriate, relevant representatives from Information Services (IS), Student Services, Learning Technology of Libraries, Research and Learning Resources.
-All Course Representatives should be invited to attend the LCF meetings.
+7.10 Each School, Department or Division should decide on the number and composition of its LCFs, appropriate to its size, range of courses, and student mix.

 7.11 Students are encouraged to undertake such duties as preparing agendas, chairing meetings, and minuting them.

 7.12 It is not expected that every action requested by student representatives will be implemented, but it is expected that they should be given proper consideration, and if they are not implemented the grounds should be explained.